Author: Don Grissom

 This past year featured 45 contests flown across the country, totaling 4,493 rounds.
 Texas again had the year's highest scores.
 Of the pilots participating, 86% flew Slow Survivable Combat (SSC), which continues to be the most popular event.
 With the addition of Gnat this year, we hope to see new pilots participating because the Gnat airplanes are simple to build and fly.

-Five classes of Combat were flown last year and once again the top pilot in three of those classes was William Drumm III.
-He ended up on top for SSC, Open B, and Limited B. He placed second for most Combat rounds flown.
+Five classes of Combat were flown last year, and once again the top pilot in three of those classes was William Drumm III.
+He ended up on top for SSC, Open B, and Limited B. He placed second in total rounds flown.
 Bob Loescher took home the prize for most rounds flown, with a total of 268.

 First place in Scale 2948 went to Kirk Adams.
 Kirk flies in the Maryland and Virginia areas, where Combat has grown these past few years.